 Date of share holders' approval 05 July 2016 Number of options approved 2,52,36,214 Date of grant 08 August 2016 Method of Accounting options to employees.
-Th value of options used are The key assumptions use ne fair e estimated on the date of gran ed in Black nt for the compensation cost of stock t using the Black - Scholes Model. culating fair value as on the dat · · · · · · · · · · · · · · · · · · · (Rf)Interest Rate Expected Life Dividend Yield · · · 7.03% to 7.25% 3 to 5 years 2.95% 49.68%-55.38% Date of In principle Approval In principle approval of the BSE was obtained on 20 December 2016 and NSE on 28 December 2016.
-Number of options granted 1,37,50,466 Method of settlement Equity Equity Graded Vesting years. a) The first tranche of 30 the Date of grant; b) The second tranche of from the Date of grant c) The third tranche of 40 the Date of grant.
-0% shall be vested when a perio f 30% shall be vested when a p t; 0% shall be vested when a per tranches over a period of three od of 12 months would expire from period of 24 months would expire iod of 36 months would expire from Exercisable period options need to be exercive vesting of the respective against Options vested w the Eligible Employee ha second tranche on or bef the exercise window white ised with in a period of one yea tranche through the Exercise \ vith the Eligible Employee in pu as a right to exercise the Option fore the expiry of the Exercise I from the date of vesting.
-The vested ar and 30 days from the date of Window to apply for ESOS Shares ursuance of the Scheme.
-However, as vested in the first tranche and Period of the third tranche, utilising a from the close of each half of the se Period.
-Vesting conditions Options shall vest essentially based on continuation of employment and apart from that the Board or Committee may prescribe achievement of any performance condition(s) for vesting Source of shares Primary to Standalone Financial Statements for the Year ended 31st March, 2022 (All amounts are in millions, unless otherwise stated)
+The e fair estimated on th d in Black he date of grant us or the compensation cost of stock sing the Black - Scholes Model. f grant are: (Rf)Interest Rate Dividend Yield Expected Volatility · · 3 to 5 years 49.68%-55.38% Date of In principle Approval In principle approval of the December 2016.
+Number of options granted 1,37,50,466 Method of settlement Equity Graded Vesting years. a) The first tranche of 30% the Date of grant; b) The second tranche of from the Date of grant; % shall be vesto ed when a period o of 12 months would expire from od of 24 months would expire of 36 months would expire from Exercisable period options need to be exercis vesting of the respective t against Options vested wil the Eligible Employee has second tranche on or befo sed with in a pe ranche through th the Eligible E s a right to exer ore the expiry c h shall be a pei riod of one year and the Exercise Win Employee in pursure the Options with the Exercise Perriod of 30 days fro om the date of vesting.
+The vested and 30 days from the date of dow to apply for ESOS Shares vance of the Scheme.
+However, ested in the first tranche and iod of the third tranche, utilising our the close of each half of the Period.
+Vesting conditions Options shall vest essentially based on continuation of employment and apart from that the Board or Committee may prescribe achievement of any performance condition(s) for vesting.
+Source of shares Primary Variation in terms of options No Variations made to the term of Schen ne to Standalone Financial Statements for the Year ended 31st March, 2022 (All amounts are in millions, unless otherwise stated)

-The Company has adopted ESOS 2016 as per SEBI(Share Based Employee Benefits) Regulation, 2014 and has recorded a compensation expense using the fair value method as set out in those regulations.
+The Company has adopted ESOS 2016 as per SEBI (Share Based Employee Benefits) Regulation, 2014 and has recorded a compensation expense using the fair value method as set out in those regulations.